hardness1020/Medical_Data_Science_Tutorial/README.md

 ### Aim

-A tutorial for establishing an ensemble model to stratify patients with acute myeloid leukemia (AML) into three risk groups based on non-clinician-initiated data.
+A tutorial for establishing an ensemble model to stratify patients with acute myeloid leukemia (AML) into three risk groups based on tabular non-clinician-initiated data.

 The performance of the model is compared to the [European LeukemiaNet (ELN) risk stratification system](https://ashpublications.org/blood/article/129/4/424/36196/Diagnosis-and-management-of-AML-in-adults-2017-ELN).